-On the other hand, from an electrician’s perspective, the two main phases of construction include phase one – the rough-in, and phase two – the finish.
+However, from an electrician’s view, there are two main phases of construction.
+Phase one is the rough-in, and phase two is the finish.

 A Step-by-Step Guide To How the Electrical Work is Carried Out During the Construction of a House

-Stage 1 – Temporary Electric and Underground Conduit
+Stage 1 – Temporary Electric Installation and Underground Conduit

 Installation of a temporary electric pole takes place here since there is a lot of machinery that operates on electricity.
-This is because at the construction site there is no electricity connection at the construction site.
+This is because at the construction site there is no electricity connection yet.

 A backup generator may also be used in its place.
 Before the floor is finalized with concrete, electrical conduits are laid down, mainly if the floor plan includes receptacles.

 It is the only step that takes place in the wet phase.
 It can usually be completed in a few hours.

 Stage 2 – The Rough-in

-This stage comes once all the floors, windows, doors, etc. have been installed.
+This is when all everything from floors, windows, and doors are installed.
 But, the sheetrock is still left to be installed.
-It is mainly centered on circuit wiring between the electric box and wall studs by drilling holes where necessary.
+This stage is about circuit wiring between the electric box and the wall studs.
+Drilling holes could be necessary.

 Exhaust fans and can lights are also put up and fixed.
 And, since the installation of roofing is during this stage, if you have lights on the soffit in plans, here is when you put those up.

-Then, all wiring related to the entertainment system, security system, etc. are also installed.
-This can take a few days for small homes up to a few months for larger ones.
+After this, installation of all the entertainment system wiring is done.
+It can take a few days for small homes up to a few months for larger ones.

 Stage 3 – More Temporary Needs